andycranston/monopng/README.md

 Good question.
 Here are my answers:

-+ I liked the challenge of doing this myself.
++ I liked the challenge of doing this myself
-+ Very compact - the first working version of `monopng.py` is no more that 140 lines of code.
++ Very compact - the first working version of `monopng.py` was no more that 140 lines of code
-+ Easy to learn.
++ Easy to learn

 # Implementation details